yangby-cryptape/rust-property/README.md

   - `all`: will generate `clr` method for all types.

-- If there are more than one filed have the `ord` attribute, the [`PartialEq`] and [`PartialOrd`] will be implemented automatically.
+- If there are more than one filed have the `ord` property, the [`PartialEq`] and [`PartialOrd`] will be implemented automatically.

-  - A serial number is required for the `ord` field attribute, it's an unsigned number with a `_` prefix.
+  - A serial number is required for the `ord` field property, it's an unsigned number with a `_` prefix.

     The serial numbers could be noncontinuous, but any two number of these could not be equal.

-    No serial number is allowed if the `ord` attribute is a container attribute.
+    No serial number is allowed if the `ord` property is a container property.

   - There are two kind of sort types: `asc` and `desc`.